Tkistler12/University-Coding/README.md

 # University-Coding
-These are the coding projects I had to complete at my University They Span multiple classes, years, and languages
+These are the coding projects I had to complete at my University They span multiple classes, years, and languages